1974 Olean High School shooting

-The Olean High School shooting was a school shooting that occurred on December 30, 1974, at Olean High School in Olean, New York.
+The Olean High School shooting was a school shooting that occurred on December 30, 1974, at Olean High School in Olean, New York, United States.
 The gunman, 17-year-old Anthony F. Barbaro, an honor student and member of the school's rifle team, indiscriminately shot at people on the street from windows at the third floor of the school building.
-Three people were killed and another 11 people were injured during the shooting.
+Three people, including a pregnant woman, were killed and another 11 people were injured during the shooting.

 On November 1, 1975, Barbaro hanged himself in his cell at the Cattaraugus County Jail.

 Details

 The incident began during the afternoon of December 30, 1974, when Barbaro left his house with his mother's car.
 He told his brother, Chris, that he was going target shooting.
-Barbaro arrived at Olean High School at approximately 2:50 p.m.
+Barbaro arrived at Olean High School, which at the time was closed for Christmas break, at approximately 2:50 p.m.
 After leaving his car, he entered the school building through an opened side entrance and proceeded to the third floor where he set off a coke bottle filled with gasoline and a wick.
 Unable to open the locked door to the student council room, Barbaro shot off the lock, entered the student council room, and tied the door shut.
 A 12-man custodial crew was doing routine maintenance in the basement of the school at this time.
 When they heard a fire alarm sound, the superintendent dispatched Earl Metcalf to see what the problem was at the 3rd floor.
 He met Joe Kosidlo, the 3rd floor custodian, who asked him to vacate because he thought he heard gun shots.
 Mr. Metcalf did not listen and proceeded to where he heard the noise.
 Anthony Barbaro was then confronted by Earl Metcalf.
 Seeing Metcalf through the glass window of the student council room, he opened his door, shot and killed him.
 Barbaro then positioned himself in the student council room on the third floor of the school.
 There, he began shooting at people outside of the school.